eunices/eunices.github.io/_pages/cv.md

 I am a keen learner and goal-oriented worker with prior experience across varied public and education agencies in the healthcare, epidemiology, ecology sectors, and jobs as a junior machine learning engineer/ data analyst.

 I've been getting my feet wet in software development/ devops through bootcamps and part-time courses.
-Happy to chat if there are any remote opportunities for work.
+Happy to chat if there are any remote opportunities.

 ## Work experience 🦟